 Why open government data?

-A recent study revealed that ready access to government data (or public sector information) in Australia has the potential to generate a value worth up to $25 billion per year, up to 1.5% of its gross domestic product (GDP) in 2014, and the same reported value of the microblogging site Twitter in 2014.
+A recent study revealed that ready access to government data (or public sector information) in Australia has the potential to generate a value worth up to $25 billion per year, up to 1.5% of its gross domestic product (GDP, chain volume measures) in 2014, and the same reported value of the microblogging site Twitter in 2014.

 What is open government data and why does it generate economic value?
 “Open government data” is generally defined as government-owned data “that is freely available, easily discoverable, accessible and published in ways and under licences that allow reuse”.
 Some examples of Australian Government open data include maps of broadband availability and quality (Figure 1; see www.mybroadband.communications.gov.au), Budget 2015-16 figures, overseas arrivals and departures, and maps of gold and other minerals; weather data such as rainfall, temperature, and solar exposure, and the various statistical collections compiled by Australian Bureau of Statistics.